×

 Likewise, if you respond to a few pushes from the town drunk by restraining him with a bear hug, neither the police nor the district attorney would bat an eyelash.
 However, if you turn and slam his head into the concrete, you could place yourself in legal jeopardy.

 If your case goes to court, the judge or jury will decide whether the force you used was reasonable, based on the reasonable person standard.
-The question they will ask themselves is, “Would a reasonable person in your situation use a similar amount of force?”
+They will ask themselves, “Would a reasonable person in your situation use a similar amount of force?”

-To successfully claim self-defense as a justification for your use of reasonable force, you must reasonably believe that the force used against you was imminent and unlawful.
+To successfully claim self-defense as a justification for using reasonable force, you must reasonably believe that the force used against you was imminent and unlawful.

-The judge or jury will decide whether you actually believed your attacker’s force was imminent and unlawful.
+• Belief: The judge or jury will decide whether you believed your attacker’s force was imminent and unlawful.
 Then, using the reasonable person standard, they will assess whether that belief was reasonable under the specific circumstances of your case.

-As another example, suppose you join a local theater group and take on your first role.
-During your first ever fight scene, your co-star pushes you in the chest as scripted.
+• Unlawfulness: As another example, suppose you join a local theater group and take on your first role.
+During your first-ever fight scene, your co-star pushes you in the chest as scripted.
 Out of pure instinct, you hit your co-star with a right cross.
 You cannot claim self-defense because the force used against you was lawful.

 Regarding deadly force, subsection (c) goes on to explain that an individual “is justified in using deadly force and does not have a duty to retreat if the person reasonably believes that that force is necessary to prevent serious bodily injury to the person.”
 (See a discussion of each new concept mentioned in that excerpt below.)

-Criminal defense lawyers and judges distinguish between justifications and excuses.
-Justifications represent exceptions to the prohibition of certain actions and apply to everyone.
+• Justification Vs. Excuse: Criminal defense lawyers and judges distinguish between justifications and excuses.
+Justifications represent exceptions to the prohibition of specific actions and apply to everyone.
 The courts see justified actions as inherently good.
-Excuses allow criminal defendants off the hook despite their inherently bad actions.
+Excuses allow criminal defendants off the hook despite their inherently wrong actions.

 Indiana law treats justifications as strong, affirmative defenses.
 Excuses negate the culpability of an otherwise guilty defendant.

-Indiana self-defense laws allow a person to protect themselves by standing their ground instead of retreating when they reasonably believe they must use deadly force to prevent serious bodily injury.
+• Stand Your Ground: Indiana self-defense laws allow people to protect themselves by standing their ground instead of retreating when they reasonably believe they must use deadly force to prevent serious bodily injury.
 Unlike citizens of other states, you do not need to attempt an escape before defending yourself against physical harm.

 Additionally, the necessity to use deadly force may arise and then dissipate.
-In many cases, there is a moment or brief period when the use of deadly force becomes necessary and justified.
+In many cases, there is a moment or brief period when deadly force becomes necessary and justified.
 Applying deadly force before or after this period of necessity may sink a self-defense claim.

-As the Indiana Supreme Court stated, the right to use deadly force while defending oneself “arises only when the necessity begins, and equally ends with the necessity; and never must the necessity be greater than when the force employed defensively is deadly.”
+The Indiana Supreme Court stated that the right to use deadly force while defending oneself “arises only when the necessity begins, and equally ends with the necessity; and never must the necessity be greater than when the force employed defensively is deadly.”
 Whipple v.
 State, 523 N.E.2d 1363 (Ind.
 1988).

 If, later on in the attack, the person sits on your chest and attempts to stab you in the eye with the thumbtack, then you might have a proper self-defense claim if you decide to use deadly force.